szorfein/eclosion/README.md

 An initramfs for ZFS and gentoo.

 ## Status
-+ Can boot on a normal zfs system (without encryption) for now...
++ Can boot on a normal zfs system and a custom hook

 Still under building | testing :)

 ## Usage

-You do not need to define a pool with `bootfs`.
+For a hypothetical zpool named `zfsforninja`:

     $ zpool status | grep pool
       pool: zfsforninja

+And a kernel version `4.14.80-gentoo`:

+    $ ls /lib/modules
+      4.14.80-gentoo

 ### 1. Normal root ZFS